 Jot down on a piece of paper three or four scenarios you have encountered in which your candidate received an offer but they either never accepted the offer or it took them several days or weeks before they arrived at their final decision.
 Think back to what you learned about your candidate AFTER they made their decision.
 What didn’t you know that you wish you had known?
 How might you have used that information to close your candidate or arrive at a decision quicker?
 Grab your manager or co-worker and role play the questions you might ask of your candidate and how you would respond their answers to your questions.
 Practice role playing your candidate’s decision making process daily until you feel your ‘conversation ready.

-You can learn more about our methodology and training approach here but how are you going about uncovering your candidates decision making process?
+How are you going about uncovering and qualifying your candidates decision making process?
 What questions are you asking?
 What do you find is working?
 What do you find most challenging?
 Let's start a conversation in the comments section below.